Tokyo Metro, The Best Way To Explore Tokyo

 ![]() |

-Famous Suzukien Green Tea Ice Cream Shop in Asakusa.
-They offer 7 different tones of Green Tea Ice Cream! |
+The Famous Suzukien Green Tea Ice Cream Shop is in Asakusa.
+It offers seven different flavours of Green Tea Ice Cream! |

-And for those who want to try the famous Suzukien Green Tea Ice Cream Shop in Asakusa, it is also a 3-minute walk from the Senso-Ji Temple or a 10-minute walk from the Asakusa Station.
+Muslims travelling to Asakusa should be happy to know that the famous Naritaya Halal Ramen Restaurant is located here, just near the Asakusa Temple.
+And for those who want to try the famous Suzukien Green Tea Ice Cream Shop in Asakusa, it is a 3-minute walk from the Senso-Ji Temple or a 10-minute walk from the Asakusa Station.

+Exploring on foot, I walked west from the central Shibuya station to look for some Japanese pop culture stores.
 I have to say, those lanes and alleys with smaller boutique shops are quite interesting, compared to the commercial shopping malls.

 ![]() |

-Japan’s most famous dog – Hachiko, a statue erected in Shibuya, in honour of this faithful dog |
+Japan’s most famous dog – Hachiko, a statue erected in Shibuya in honour of this faithful dog |

 ![]() |